Welling Films: Company history

 Also in 2011, he began filming The Legend of DarkHorse County, a feature film starring Olivia "Chachi" Gonzales.
 The film began as an episode of AXI, but upon finding out Gonzales was strong enough as an actress, Welling decided to create the project as a feature film.
 The film also features actor Lee Majors, of television's The Big Valley and The Six Million Dollar Man fame.
 Late in the filming process, Welling added on film veteran Michael Biehn, of The Terminator, Aliens, and Tombstone.
 Following this project, Biehn asked Welling to be his Director of Photography for his next film.

 In 2011, the studio also began the web series AXI: Avengers of Xtreme Illusions, featuring the I.aM.mE Dance crew in a series of web films in the vein of The Twilight Zone, but "infused with dance and lyrical movement that have never been seen before."
 The series is described as "Once Upon a Time" meets "The Twilight Zone" meets insanely good hip hop—with a Tim Burton-esque quality that's just creepy enough.
 Also in 2011, he began filming The Legend of DarkHorse County, a feature film starring Olivia "Chachi" Gonzales.
 The film began as an episode of AXI, but upon finding out Gonzales was strong enough as an actress, Welling decided to create the project as a feature film.

 In 2015, Welling Films released five different short films, ranging from topics as diverse as zombie lore to canine aging.
 In that year, the studio also garnered twelve awards from film festivals in the United States and internationally.

 In 2016, Welling Films partnered with Wolk Films to produce "Agnosia," a dramatic feature delving into the experience of aging and the triumph of the human spirit over adversity.
-He also made "The Blimp Trap," a dramatic short, featuring a strong differently-abled female character.
+He also made "The Blimp Trap," a dramatic short, featuring a strong disabled female character.